EF Core Aggregation Queries

 csharp1builder.Services.AddScoped<IAnalyticsService, AnalyticsService>();

-The delivery stats endpoint returns counts of parcels by status within a date range, plus average delivery time and on-time percentage.
-This requires multiple aggregations over the same filtered dataset.
+The delivery performance endpoint returns comprehensive statistics about parcels within a date range, including counts, average delivery time, and on-time percentage.

 Filtering by Date Range